 - Real estate licensing and renewal fees

 - Real estate association dues, multiple listing service (MLS) dues and brokerage desk fees

-- Transportation: automobile maintenance and repairs, gas, mileage, auto insurance, parking and new car purchase or lease costs
+- Transportation expenses including automobile maintenance and repairs, gas, mileage, auto insurance, parking and new car purchase or lease costs

 - Travel airfare, lodging, and meals for real estate education and business purposes